Cghlewis/CGSum2019IntroR/CGsm19IntroR.md

 Make a small data frame
 -----------------------

 A data frame is like a dataset, 2 dimensional data structure, rows and columns.
-First let's make 3 variables The : provides a sequence of values The c() means to combine values into a vector or list
+First let's make 3 variables.
+The : provides a sequence of values.
+The c() means to combine values into a vector or list.

 ``` r
 #Create 3 variables I want in my data frame